bormaxi8080/osint-timeline/DRAFT.md

 ----

 **OSINT Tools, Services and Investigations:**

+pico - an open-source alternative to Ngrok, designed to serve production traffic and be simple to host (particularly on Kubernetes): https://github.com/andydunstall/piko

 mksub - Generate tens of thousands of subdomain combinations in a matter of seconds: https://github.com/trickest/mksub